 Best options:

-- A for Athens — Most famous, arrive early for good seats
+- A for Athens — Most famous, arrive early for a good spot

-- 360 Cocktail Bar — Full panoramic views
+- 360 Cocktail Bar — Full panoramic views, slightly less crowded

-- Couleur Locale — More local, less expensive
+- Couleur Locale — More local crowd, less expensive

 Cost: €12-18 for a cocktail Time: 1-2 hours (as long as you have)